Pact of Forgetting: International implications

 The United Nations has repeatedly urged Spain to repeal the amnesty law, for example in 2012, and most recently in 2013.

 This is on the basis that under international law amnesties do not apply to crimes against humanity.

 According to the International Covenant on Civil and Political Rights, Article 7, "no one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment".
 Furthermore, Judge Garzón had drawn attention to Article 15, which does not admit political exceptions to punishing individuals for criminal acts.

 It has also been argued that crimes during the Franco era, or at least those of the Civil War period, were not yet illegal.
 This is because international law regarding crimes of humanity developed in the aftermath of the Second World War and for crimes prior to that period the principle of nullum crimen sine lege, or "no crime without a law", could be said to apply.

 In 2013, an Argentinian judge was investigating Franco-era crimes under the international legal principle of universal justice.

 In Poland, which underwent a later democratic transition, the Spanish agreement not to prosecute politically-motivated wrongdoing juridically and not to use the past in daily politics was seen as the example to follow.
 In the 1990s the progressive media hailed the Spanish model, which reportedly refrained from revanchism and from the vicious circle of "settling accounts".
 The issue was highly related to the debate on "decommunization" in general and on "lustration" in particular; the latter was about measures intended against individuals involved in the pre-1989 regime.
 Liberal and left-wing media firmly opposed any such plan, and they referred the Spanish pattern as the civilized way of moving from one political system to another.
-In a debate about transition from communism, held by two opinion leaders Vaclav Havel and Adam Michnik, the Spanish model was highly recommended.
+In a debate about transition from communism, held by two opinion leaders Václav Havel and Adam Michnik, the Spanish model was highly recommended.
 Later, the policies of prime minister Zapatero were viewed as dangerous "playing with fire", and pundits ridiculed him as the one who was "rattling with skeletons pulled from cupboards" and "winning the civil war lost years ago"; they compared him to Jarosław Kaczyński and leaders of allegedly sectarian, fanatically anti-communist, nationalistic, Catholic groupings.
 However, during the 2010s the left-wing media were gradually abandoning their early criticism of prime minister Zapatero; they were rather agonizing about Rajoy and his strategy to park the "historical memory" politics in obscurity.
 With the threat of "lustration" now gone, progressist authors have effectively made a U-turn; currently they are rather skeptical about the alleged "pact of forgetting" and advocate the need to make further legislative steps advanced by the Sánchez government on the path towards "democratic memory".
 The Polish right, which in the 1990s was rather muted about the solution adopted in Spain, since then remains consistently highly critical about the "historical memory" politics of both PSOE and PP governments.